mrmartineau/zander.wtf-2020/content/words/2016-update-npm-modules/index.md

 ## Is there another way?

 Yes there is.
-A service called [Greenkeeper.io](https://greenkeeper.io/), which tracks your dependencies and applies an update to a branch for every new version coming in.
+Using services like [Greenkeeper.io](https://greenkeeper.io/), Dependabot or Renovate which tracks your dependencies and applies an update to a branch for every new version coming in.
 Your test suite runs behind the scenes, and only if a dependency update breaks your software, we let you know in a Pull Request, including all the information you need to make an informed decision.

-By the way, it only works with Github so if you use any other service, you're out of luck.

 ---